Form 1120-S

 Self-Employment Tax

-The one tax benefit that attracts many companies to elect S Corp status is that S Corp shareholders are not required to pay self-employment tax.
+The one tax benefit that attracts many companies to elect S Corp status is that S Corp shareholders are not required to pay self-employment tax except for tax on any salary they earn from the company.
 Any shareholder who also does work for the company is considered both an owner and an employee.
-That individual is required to collect a reasonable salary for the work performed.
-This allows a shareholder to divide their income between salary and dividends.
+That individual is required to collect a reasonable salary for the work performed, and they will be taxed on that income.
+However, the shareholder is not required to pay self-employment taxes on dividends from the company.
 When divided correctly, the shareholder could save a lot of money on taxes.

 As of 2018, qualifying Shareholders in an S Corp are also eligible to deduct up to 20% of their net business income from their income taxes.
 This reduces their effective income tax rate by 20%.